Profile Evaluation for MS in Australia - To determine Eligibility Criteria

 Here are a few ideas that can offset the effect of a low GPA and give you a slight upper hand on receiving an admit.

-Disclaimer: This post only gives you a rough idea about the evaluation of an admission portfolio.
-The priorities/significances will differ based on the College/University, the Masters’ programme, and several other aspects depending on the University.
+Disclaimer: This post only gives you a rough idea about profile evaluation process for Australia.
+The priorities will differ based on the university, the master’s program, and several other aspects.